 Given that most users spend most of their time in SeaTable in the table editor, we spend a lot of time thinking up ways to make its many menus, wizards and views more user friendly.
 We believe we have made great strides in this regard by replacing modals through inline menus, improving menu design as well as upgrading the graphics library for the statistics views.
 On top of that we have improved our view plugins.
 In summary, capturing and crunching data has become quite a bit more fun in SeaTable 1.5's table editor!

-Modals, control elements, which appear in the foreground and dim the background, have been common sights in previous SeaTable versions.
-The 'Insert column' and 'Customize column type', for example, were modal menus.
-While they have served us well so far, they provide room for improvement in terms of smoothness and workflow efficiency: When the modal opens up in the middle of the screen, it prompts the user to move the mouse over to it.
-Worse, when the modal covers relevant data in the table behind it, the table's scroll bars are disabled and the relevant information cannot be brought out from behind the modal.
-So what did we do?
-We replaced the modals with non-modal menus which provide all the functions of their predecessors without their drawbacks.
+Modals were more common in earlier versions of SeaTable.
+For example, the 'Insert Column' and 'Adjust Column Type' dialogues were such modals, where the controls appear in the foreground and the background is hidden.
+Although they have served us well so far, modals offer room for improvement in terms of ease and work efficiency: when the modal opens in the middle of the screen, it prompts the user to go there with the mouse.
+More seriously, by disabling scroll bars, relevant information cannot be brought out from behind a modal when a modal covers it.
+So what have we done?
+We replaced the modals with non-modal menus that offer all the functions of their predecessors without their drawbacks.

 The options menu in single and multiple select columns is another menu that we converted into a non-modal menu.
 But we didn't stop there.
 We also replaced the existing, somewhat cumbersome cascading menu with a much more convenient single window menu.
 Options can now be created, modified and deleted in one menu with as few clicks as possible.